Mini facelift surgically treats the just the lower third of the face

 Compared to using fillers and injectables for a liquid facelift, a surgical mini facelift yields more dramatic results that can last 10 to 15 years.
 (Any facelift isn’t considered “permanent” simply because as you age, the appearance of your skin will naturally change.)

 HAVE MORE QUESTIONS?

 Our skilled, double-board certified facial plastic and reconstructive surgeon Dr. Minton is available to discuss a mini facelift in greater detail during a consultation at our Savannah Facial Plastic Surgery offices in Savannah or Pooler.
+We serve clients from Savannah, Hilton Head and surrounding areas.
 Arrange your consultation by contacting us today.